 For more information about the group, or to be added to our listserv, email firstname.lastname@example.org.

-The Boston Area Romanticist Colloquium is supported by the Boston University Center for the Humanities, Studies in Romanticism, the Boston University Department of English, and the Department of English at the College of the Holy Cross.
+The Boston Area Romanticist Colloquium is supported by the Boston University Center for the Humanities, Studies in Romanticism, the Boston University Department of English, the College of the Holy Cross, and Boston College.